failsafe-go/failsafe-go.dev/adaptive-limiter.md

 While changes in execution times are a good indicator of overload, they're not perfect.
 So as a second indicator of overload, adaptive limiters also track recent changes in throughput.
 In particular, limiters track the _correllation_ between inflight executions and throughput.
 If inflight executions are increasing but throughput is flat or decreasing, the system is likely overloaded, and the concurrency limit is decreased.

-The number of recent throughput and inflight measurements to store can be configured:
+The number of [recent throughput][WithCorrelationWindow] and inflight measurements to store can be configured:

 ```go
 builder.WithCorrelationWindow(50)